jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 [![asciicast](https://asciinema.org/a/356815.png)](https://asciinema.org/a/356815)

-Well done, that's how we setup a Pulumi and project boiler plate.
+Well done, that's how we setup a Pulumi project boiler plate.

-Let's create our first stack – it will hold the state of the infrastructure we maintain.
+This command also creates our first **stack** – called "dev" – it will hold the state of the infrastructure we maintain.

+> What's a Pulumi stack?
+Stack is an instance of your project, each often corresponding to a different cloud environment

 ## Defining an S3 bucket